CADindustries/robocadSim-docs/docs/source/docs/help/help.rst

 Need Help
 =========

-If You are have any troubles please contact me:
+If You need for help please contact me or open an issue on GitHub:

 - Inst: `robocadSim <https://www.instagram.com/robocadsim/>`__
 - Email: robocadsim@gmail.com